 Further testing is not always needed.

-Your doctor may order the following to look for complications:
+Your doctor may order the following to better plan treatment:

-Elevate head of your bed 6-8 inches.
+Elevate head of bed 6 to 8 inches.
 It may relieve heartburn at night.

 The most common surgery for GERD is

 fundoplication.
 The doctor wraps the stomach around the esophagus.
-This creates extra pressure on the opening to the stomach and helps keep it closed.
+This helps to keep the opening to the stomach closed.

 Endoscopic Antireflux Procedures